Analogue Gravity: Introduction

-There are many other ``analogue models'' that may be useful for this or other reasons --- some of the analogue models are interesting for experimental reasons, others are useful for they way they provide new light on perplexing theoretical questions.
-The information flow is in principle bi-directional and sometimes insights developed within the context of general relativity can be used to understand aspects of the analogue model.
+From this perspective, the plethora of analogue models and systems, besides the already mentioned acoustic analogue, are useful for these or many other reasons --- some of the analogue models are interesting for experimental reasons, others are useful for the way they provide new light on perplexing theoretical questions.
+The information flow is bi-directional, and sometimes insights developed within the context of general relativity can be used to understand aspects of the analogue system.

-Of course analogy is not identity, and we are in no way claiming that the analogue models we consider are completely equivalent to general relativity --- merely that the analogue model (in order to be interesting) should capture and accurately reflect a sufficient number of important features of general relativity (or sometimes special relativity).
 The list of analogue models is extensive, and in this review we will seek to do justice both to the key models, and to the key features of those models.
+More importantly we will provide an introduction and an overview of the amazing body of developments performed in the 43 year period since the analogue gravity revolution started.